carolzhou/multiPhATE/README.md

 log files capturing details of the processing and time stamps

 The auto-generated myGenomeName_phate.config file, to record exactly how you configured the pipeline for the current run (genome).

+###INSTALLATION AND SET-UP CHECKLIST

+* Have you installed multiPhATE either by downloading the zip file from https://github.com/carolzhou/multiPhATE.git or cloning the repository?
+* Have you installed the databases you would like to use with multiPhATE?
+Recall that Phantome and pVOGs are included under Databases/.
+* Have you run makeblastdb on each of your local databases?
+* Have you acquired the dependent codes, either by installing from the provided web addresses or by installing within a Conda environment?
+* Have you created a copy of sample.multiPhate.config and configured it?
+	- added meta-data for each genome to be processed
+	- configured "translate_only" to do genecalling only ('true') or to do genecalling followed by blast/hmm analyses ('false')
+	- selected gene callers to be run, and specified the gene caller to use for annotation (preferred caller)?
+	- specified the blast/hmm analyses to be performed
+	- specified the locations/names of the databases you have locally on your system
+	- modified the verbosity (optional)
+* We recommend stepwise testing to be sure all components have been correctly installed and specified.
+* Feel free to post issues and suggested regarding multiPhATE on our github project page: https://github.com/carolzhou/multiPhATE.git.
+Select the 'Issues' tab.

 ###RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE